airbnb/swift/swift.md

 * <a id='final-classes-by-default'></a>**Default classes to `final`.** (<a href='#final-classes-by-default'>link</a>)

 > Why?
-It should only be possible to subclass classes that were written with that possibility in mind.
+If a class needs to be overridden, the author should opt into that functionality by omitting the `final` keyword.

 ```swift
 // WRONG